Benjamin Kaplan Weinger

 Research

-Political geography; comparative climate planning; climate governance; the climate of history; ecologically unequal exchange; climate justice
+Political geography; global climate politics; multilevel climate governance; climate urbanism; urban political ecology; ecologically unequal exchange; degrowth; climate justice

 Selected Publications